smithy-lang/smithy-rs/tools/ci-build/README.md

 ========

 This directory includes the build Docker image and scripts to use it in CI.
-- `acquire-build-image`: Script that retrieves the build image from public ECR or builds one locally depending on the state of the tools directory.
-If the tools have changed (in git history), then it opts to build a new image rather than reuse an existing one.
+- `acquire-base-image`: Script that retrieves the base build image from public ECR or creates one locally depending on the state of the tools directory.
+If the tools have changed (in git history), then it opts to create a new image rather than reuse an existing one.
 - `add-local-user.dockerfile`: Creates a user in the build image with the host's user ID
-- `build-image.dockerfile`: Dockerfile used to create the build image
+- `base-image.dockerfile`: Dockerfile used to create the base build image
 - `build.docker-compose.yml`: Docker Compose file for using the build image
 - `ci-action`: Script for running CI actions inside of the Docker build image
 - `ci-create-workspace`: Used by `ci-action`, but can be run manually to create a one-off workspace for debugging